lanlin/god/README.md

 For example, you can get RBAC roles and ABAC attributes together inside one model and share one set of policy rules.

-The most basic and simplest model in Casbin is ACL.
+The most basic and simplest model in God is ACL.
 ACL's model CONF is:

 ```ini
 # Request definition